 The small size and convenient hand wand ensures that Biospherical Instruments’ QSL scalar sensors provide accurate light measurements from virtually all directions in the field or in the laboratory.
 The long light pipe is particularly convenient when used in growth chambers for organisms such as photosynthetic bacteria, plankton, kelp, and higher plants.
 The 1.27 cm diameter collector on the QSL-2100 or the QSL-2200 is specifically designed for insertion in vials of the type commonly used in photosynthetrons.

 Software.
 Digital output model QSL-2100 is powered by the serial port of a PC.
-Software is included with each sensor and is compatible with all Microsoft Windows platforms, including Windows 95, 98, 2000, NT, ME, and XP.
+Software is included with each sensor and is compatible with all Microsoft Windows platforms, including Windows XP, 7, and 8.
 Data are in a digital format and transferred to the PC or laptop.
 The user may configure this software to display in quanta or microEinsteins.

 - Measures photosynthetically active light from all directions

 - Wet or dry operation